hphelion/docs.hpcloud.com/apispecs/c1.1/dns/hpcloud-dns-v1.md

         ]
     }

+### 3.4 DNS Servers

+A user of the service will need to set the nameservers for their domains to the following:

+* ns2-64.akam.net
+* ns3-65.akam.net
+* ns4-65.akam.net
+* ns5-66.akam.net
+* ns6-66.akam.net
+* ns7-67.akam.net

 ## 4. REST API Specifications
 This section describes operations and guidelines that are common to all DNSaaS API calls.